 Company | E's three week program in Montevideo centered on our signature BROADWAY BOUND program, an interdisciplinary music, dance, theater engagement in which half a dozen members of the Company and our musical team bring the magic of the Broadway stage to in-country artists.
 In Montevideo that meant a full orchestra, a choir of 100 and a dance cast of 50, drawing from all over Uruguay to create the wonder of the Great White Way in the Southern Hemisphere.

 Russia.
 Nowhere has culture played a more critical role in creating and maintaining dialogue.
 Throughout the Cold War Culture was a key two-way tool that attempted to humanize two populations separated by a profound political and military divide.
-Today that divide is once again emerging and, again, culture must be a part of the path to understanding and dialogue.
+Until the Russian invasion of Ukraine n February '22 culture held its place along the path to understanding and dialogue.
 That dialogue, like so much of Russia's relationship to the world, fell by the wayside with the invasion.

-In 2021 the Company returns to Orenburg to write and stage an entirely new musical for the Musical Comedy Theater, crafting an orinal story set to a suite of the great Broadway songs.
+In 2022 the Company was scheduled to return to Orenburg to write and stage an entirely new musical for the Musical Comedy Theater, crafting an orinal story set to a suite of the great Broadway songs.

 Here's a snapshot of a single day in Yekaterinburg, part of a series of videos ED/Co-AD and film-maker Paul Emerson created of our time in the dead of winter in the heart of Russia.